allenai/PeerRead/code/README.md

-#### (2) Acceptance Classificatio
+#### (2) Acceptance Classification

-To train and test our acceptance classification, please use the following command:
+To train and test our acceptance classifier, please use the following command:

 ```shell
  cd ./accept_classify/